tinanemati/kirkey/README.md

   - Successfully deployed the Firebase project and connected the React frontend application to retrieve data from this endpoint.
   - Developed a Netlify application within the project's main directory, defining build configurations, establishing deployment processes via GitHub, and ultimately deploying the static web application.

-*The relevant code for backend application hosted on firebase can be found on the following repository [here](https://github.com/tinanemati/krikey-firebase-server.git)*
+*The relevant code for the backend application hosted on Firebase will be provided upon request, as it contains sensitive information such as the API key [here](https://github.com/tinanemati/krikey-firebase-server.git)*

 ## How to Get Started with This Repository